Ha’a Lātūhifo / Shetland.

 b.1979, Tāmaki Makaurau / Auckland.

-The bold visual language of his work references historical narratives, iconography, symbolism, and design elements that are particular to Tongan culture, which are also firmly positioned amidst notions connected with Ta and Va (time and space) Tatau (symmetry), Potupotutatau (harmony) and Faka `ofa `ofa (beauty).
-Benjamin has exhibited in Australia, Mexico, New Zealand, North America, Rarotonga and Tonga where he travels frequently.
+The visual language of his work references historical narratives, iconography, symbolism, and design elements that are particular to Tongan culture, which are also firmly positioned amidst beliefs connected with Ta and Va (time and space) , Tatau (symmetry), Potupotutatau (harmony) and Faka `ofa `ofa (beauty).

 - 2022: To’a Motu, Bergman Gallery, Auckland.